amyzzr/MSCA_31009/README.md

   * Two dimentional reduction techniques applied, re-run and re-evaluate models afterwards.
 * Mushroom_NN.ipynb
   * Deep learning: neural network applied to the mushroom data.
+* Mushroom-kmodes.ipynb
+  * KModes clustering codes, which is one of the unsupervised Machine Learning algorithms that is used to cluster categorical variables.